Bose A30 Aviation Headset In-Depth Review: Why It's Still the #1 ANR Headset to Buy

 Comparison Chart: Bose A30 vs Lightspeed & David Clark

 Note: Specs can vary slightly by configuration (GA dual plug vs LEMO vs helicopter).
-Prices also vary by retailer and promotions.
-The numbers below reference official manufacturer pages where available.
+Prices are current Pilot Mall prices at the time of writing and can change with promotions and availability.
+The specs below reference official manufacturer pages where available.

 Who Should Buy the Bose A30?